pufferpanel/templates/terraria/README.md

 Terarria Template

-You need to have unzip installed, see here how you can instal it on Linux: https://command-not-found.com/unzip
+You need to have unzip installed, see here how you can install it on Linux: https://command-not-found.com/unzip